Maureen220/tic_tac_toe/README.md

    `--'   `--' `---'       `--'   `--`--' `---'       `--'   `---'  `----'
    ```
 -----
-### Recreating the classic game in CLI with Python
+### Recreating the classic game in terminal with Python